ghowland/VDRPrologCPU/docs/dev_notes.md

 ### VdrId Sign-Bit Partitioning

 Positive i64 = global (persistent, shared).
-Negative i64 = ephemeral (session-local, dies with session).
+Negative i64 = session (session-local, dies with session).
 This is the sign bit of the value itself, not a flag in a struct. `VdrId.isGlobal()` checks `v >= 0`.
-Ephemeral IDs decrement from -1.
+Session IDs decrement from -1.
 They cannot collide with global IDs.
-When resolving a path, ephemeral tree is checked first, then global.
-Ephemeral shadows global at the same path position.
+When resolving a path, session tree is checked first, then global.
+Session shadows global at the same path position.

 ### Model Weights Live in KBs